-Since 1997, we’ve seen laws change in 26 states that either restore voting rights, simplify the process of restoring voting rights, or reduce the restrictions.
-Because of these modifications to felony disenfranchisement laws, an estimated 1.4 million people have regained the right to vote.
+Since 1997, we’ve seen laws change in more than half of states that either restore voting rights, simplify the process of restoring voting rights, or reduce the restrictions.
+Because of these modifications to felony disenfranchisement laws, an estimated more than 1 million people have regained the right to vote.

-However, it’s not enough.
-There are only two states — Maine and Vermont, plus D.C. — where system-impacted people never lose the right to vote and are allowed to vote by absentee ballot while incarcerated.
-By contrast, 30 states currently prohibit people from voting if they’re on probation, parole, or have completed their sentence.
-Approximately 1 in 40 adults can’t vote because of a current or prior felony conviction.
+However, such progress is not enough when more states need greater voter representation for candidates to uphold the rights and needs of voters they are responsible for.
+There are only two states — Maine and Vermont, and the District of Columbia — where system-impacted people never lose the right to vote and are allowed to vote by absentee ballot while incarcerated.
+By contrast, 26 states currently prohibit people from voting if they’re on probation, parole, or have completed their sentence.
+This means approximately 1 in 44 adults can’t vote because of a current or prior felony conviction.
 Of this population, over one million are Black people who have completed their sentence.
-Alabama, Florida, Kentucky and Mississippi, Tennessee and Virginia have the highest rates of disenfranchisement in the country, with 27 percent of the nation’s disenfranchised population in Florida.
+Alabama, Florida, Kentucky, Mississippi, Tennessee, Virginia, and Wyoming have the highest rates of disenfranchisement in the country.

 Attempts to do away with felony disenfranchisement at the federal level have failed, creating a patchwork of laws and policies that vary wildly from state to state.
 Even those living in a state with less restrictions around voting rights face a complicated pathway to getting lost voting rights restored.